Archaeology Activities for Home

 Archaeological excavations are a destructive process.
 When archaeologists have finished with a site, they have largely taken it apart piece by piece to discover its secrets.
 Unfortunately, this means a site, once excavated, can’t be excavated again.
 To fix this problem, archaeologists take lots of notes, drawings, photographs, take samples of soils, and write detailed reports so archaeologists in the future can come back to their excavations and learn even more.
 Without all these notes and reports all the context we learned about in the stratigraphy activity above will be lost forever.

-We hope you enjoy this archaeology activities with your adventure.
+We hope you enjoy this archaeology activities with your adventurer.